Control

 Vectobac WG

-Dissolve 500g of Vectobac WG powder in 10 litres of water (quantity for one hectare of water surface, use less for smaller areas) and apply to the water surface as a fine jet of water using a backpack sprayer.
+Dissolve 500g of Vectobac WG powder in 10 litres of water (quantity for one hectare of water surface, use less for smaller areas) and apply to the water surface as a fine jet of water using a pressure sprayer.
 Larvae die within a few hours.
 (If 400g are dissolved in 1 litre of water, the result is a concentrate that is comparable to Vectobac 12AS in terms of biological activity).

 Safety data sheet